aalemayhu/cantera/README.md

 ## Potential improvements

-There is some copy / pasta in between the view controllers.
-Would have been nice to plan out better and create separate view component classes that could be reused across them f. ex. the favourite button.

 Error states are not being handled at all.
 They should be addressed gracefully with sane default behaviour.
 I feel like the ads view controller could have been done much better, getting it to support dynamic attributed text was harder